-GIgi's is proud to boast a national leader in veterinary behavior on our team.
-While Dr. Meghan Herron leads the shelter behavior program at Gigi's and the Gigi's Beahvior Services public training program, we don't currently offer veterinary behavior appointments for the public.
-We do offer vet to vet conusltation for established Gigi's Behavior Services clients throgh Dr. Herron.
+Gigi's is proud to boast a national leader in veterinary behavior on our team.
+While Dr. Meghan Herron leads the shelter behavior program at Gigi's and Gigi's Behavior Services public training program, we don't currently offer veterinary behavior appointments for the public.
+We offer vet-to-vet consultation for established Gigi's Behavior Services clients through Dr. Herron.
 If you'd like to learn more, please visit our Behavior Modification page.

 We have some examples of how remote consults work posted on our YouTube channel if you would like to see how private consults work.
 For group classes – reach out to us and we would be happy to talk to you about ongoing classes you can visit.
 Our How to Train seminar will also give you a good feel for what we are all about, and if you will enjoy working with us.
 Are you a pet pro looking to refer?
 Reach out so we can chat.
 We would be happy for you to come observe.

 The simple answer is yes!
-Behavior is more complicated than using training tools or slapping a label on something though.
-More than looking for a particular tool or label, we hope you are looking for a partner in building your relationship with your dog by choosing humane tools and methods that suit you and your pet. professional you can trust.
+Behavior is more complicated than using training tools or slapping a label on something.
+More than a particular tool or label, we are a partner in building your relationship with your dog by choosing humane tools and methods that suit you and your pet.

 Dogs (and their people) can learn new things.
 Prior experience with different training techniques may require a little bit of extra patience to overcome/break old habits.
 We would love to offer you a supportive environment to explore how effective rewards-based training can be.
 We know change can be hard, feel free to reach out if you have concerns or questions.